 Gullfoss, Golden waterfall, is the queen of Iceland's waterfalls.
 It's located in the canyon of the mighty glacial river Hvita which originates at Langjokull glacier.
 Celebrated for its spectacular beauty, Gullfoss is one of Iceland’s main sightseeing attractions.
 The waterfall is two-tiered, 2.5 km long, cascading down over a 20 m wide, 32 m deep crevice.
 On a sunny day, the waterfall appears golden, and a rainbow can often be seen arching over the whole site.

-After seeing Iceland's most famous waterfall up close and listening to its roaring thunder, we drive a mountain track to Langjokull, Iceland's second largest glacier, where you have the option of renting a snowmobile and blazing across the white plains of the glacier.
-If you decide not to go snowmobiling, driving on the snow and seeing the vastness of the glacier in its pristine beauty is an extraordinary experience, and a lot of fun.
+After seeing Iceland's most famous waterfall up close and listening to its roaring thunder, we drive a mountain track to Langjokull, Iceland's second largest glacier, driving on the snow and seeing the vastness of the glacier in its pristine beauty is an extraordinary experience, and a lot of fun.

 Kerid and geothermal fields